jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-regression-and-logistic-regression.markdown

 #### Negative log likelihood (NNL)

 Logarithm is monotonic.
-Taking the log of a probability function changes the sign and the direction of the function.
 Hence, to maximize a probability function is the same as minimize the negative log of the function.

 $$
 \arg\max_w P(Y \vert X, w) = \arg\min_w - \log(P(Y \vert X, w))